reginalin/website/posts/how-i-built-my-blog.md

 If you’re familiar with Javascript and React, Next.js is a good React framework to explore in developing your website.
 It handles certain things out of the box for us, for example the code bundling and transpiling (using webpack and Babel, respectively) that is typically required for React apps.

-Next.js also handles pre-rendering, which means that it generates the HTML for page in advance.
+Next.js also handles pre-rendering, which means that it generates the HTML for pages in advance.
 This allows for better app performance because pre-rendered pages can be loaded more quickly.
 Both static generation (SSG) and server-side rendering are supported by Next.js.

 ![server side rendering](https://nextjs.org/static/images/learn/data-fetching/server-side-rendering.png)